 Many clients mentioned that they are under constant pressure to reduce the costs of data stewardship, with some cutting their teams to the bone.
 But some have managed to limit these cuts by calculating the costs of NOT having stewardship.

 For example, duplicate patient records cost hospitals an average of $1,950 per inpatient, according to a Black Book study, and 33% of all denied claims stemmed from inaccurate patient identification.
 These denied claims cost the average hospital $1.5 million in 2017.
 An adequately funded IT department that reduces these duplicates will pay for itself.
-By using its EMPI in its intake processes, Olmsted Medical Center has reduced the number of duplicate records created during registration by 73%.

 Create roles designed to bridge the gap